Baked Ginger Pudding

 - In a saucepan, heat 3 cups milk over medium heat until bubbles form around sides of pan.
 In a small bowl, combine cornmeal and remaining cold milk; gradually add to heated milk.
 Cook over medium-low heat for 10 minutes, stirring occasionally.
 Remove from the heat.
 Stir in the molasses, butter, sugar, salt, ginger, cinnamon and nutmeg.
 Cool for 10 minutes.
 Whisk in the eggs.

-- Pour into a greased 11-in. x 7-in. baking dish.
+- Pour into a greased 11x7-in. baking dish.
 Bake at 325° for 1 hour or until center is almost set.
 Let stand for 30 minutes.
 Serve warm with whipped topping or ice cream if desired.
-Yield: 8 servings.

-Originally published as Baked Ginger Pudding in Taste of Home's Holiday & Celebrations Cookbook Annual 2005, p104
+Originally published as Indian Pudding in Holiday & Celebrations Cookbook 2005